nicehash/NiceHashMiner/README.md

 As a back-end NiceHash Miner relies on the <a href="https://www.nicehash.com" target="_blank">NiceHash.com</a> service.
 By running NiceHash Miner you're essentially selling the hashing power of your CPUs & GPUs to hashing power buyers.
 Those are using the hashing power to mine various cryptocurrency coins and support decentralized blockchain networks - similar to cloud computing - only that by running NiceHash Miner you're actually being a provider for the cryptocurrency mining hashing power.
 You are being part of a global compute power network, **empowering decentralized digital currencies**.

 # <a name="highprofit"></a> How to run NiceHash Miner only when profitability is high enough?
 Profitability of mining can go up and down that may be unprofitable to mine especially places with high electricity cost.
-By using the "MinimumProfit" settings, NiceHashMinerLegacy will stop mining if the current profits are below the minimum amount (in USD).
+By using the "MinimumProfit" settings, NiceHashMiner will stop mining if the current profits are below the minimum amount (in USD).
 This will help you mine during "profitable" times only.

 # <a name="options"></a> Additional options